rjldinesh/RAG-AI-Focused-Data-Infrastructure-Pipeline/README.md

 ## ⚙️ GitHub CI/CD Integration

-This project uses **GitHub Actions** to automate CI/CD tasks such as linting, testing, and deployment.
+This project uses **GitHub Actions** to automate CI/CD tasks such as linting, testing, and deployment[Sample only].

 ### 🧪 Typical Workflow